rswag/rswag/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 ## Steps to Test or Reproduce
-Steps to reproduce the behavior:
+Please provide an example repo or the steps to reproduce the behavior.

 ## Expected behavior
 A clear and concise description of what you expected to happen.